dalveersidhu97/NextJs-Quiz-App/README.md

+## Quiz App Using React.js And Next.js

-## Converting my last App Which was build on Standard React into NextJS App
+# Converting my last App Which was build on Standard React into NextJS App